Light new physics and the $\tau$ lepton dipole moments: prospects at Belle II: Abstract

 \section{Abstract}

 While electron and muon dipole moments are well-established precision probes of physics beyond the Standard Model, it is notoriously challenging to test realistic New-Physics (NP) scenarios for the $\tau$ lepton.
 Constructing suitable asymmetries in $e^+e^-\to\tau^+\tau^-$ has emerged as a promising such avenue, providing access to the electric and magnetic dipole moment once a polarized electron beam is available, e.g., with the proposed polarization upgrade of the SuperKEKB $e^+e^-$ collider.
 However, this interpretation relies on an effective-field-theory (EFT) argument that only applies if the NP scale is large compared to the center-of-mass energy.
 In this Letter we address the consequences of the asymmetry measurements in the case of light NP, using light spin-0 and spin-1 bosons as test cases, to show how results can again be interpreted as constraints on dipole moments, albeit in a model-dependent manner, and how the decoupling to the EFT limit proceeds in these cases.
-In particular, we observe that the imaginary parts generated by light new particles can yield non-vanishing asymmetries even without electron polarization, presenting opportunities for NP searches that can be realized already with present data at Belle II.
+In particular, we observe that the imaginary parts generated by light new particles can yield nonvanishing asymmetries even without electron polarization, which can again be interpreted as constraints on the $\tau$ anomalous magnetic moment.
+This proposed measurement thus presents a novel opportunity for NP searches that can be realized already with present data at Belle II.